Bulan, Sorsogon

+One of Bicol's fastest growing economy and primed to be the next city of Sorsogon.
+Bulan is being groomed to be the next city of Bicol province given its first class municipality status with an estimated population of 120,000, 196 square kilometers land area and an annual regular income of not less than P200M Bulan.
+The town is said to propose a cityhood bill in the near future.

+It is also one of the Top Five Municipalities with the Highest Operating Income in Bicol, ISO Accredited LGU, with Seal of Good Financial Housekeeping from DILG.

 Geography

 The Municipality of Bulan is located at the south-westernmost tip of the Bicol Peninsula of the island of Luzon.
 It has an area of exactly 20,094 hectares and is the terminal and burgeoning center of trade and commerce of its neighboring towns.
 It comprises fifty-five (55) barangays and eight (8) zones and is populated by people of diversified origin.

 This municipality is bounded on the north by the Municipality of Magallanes, on the east by the municipalities of Juban and Irosin, on the south by the Municipality of Matnog, and on the west by Ticao Pass.
 It has a distance of 667 km from Manila, 63 km from the province's capital Sorsogon City, 20 km from the town of Irosin and 30 km from the town of Matnog.

 Barangays

 Bulan is politically subdivided into 63 barangays.
+Each barangay consists of puroks and some have sitios.